Board of Trustees

 Founding Director at Perth law firm Solomon Hollett Lawyers, Morgan Solomon is a nationally recognised and awarded lawyer who specialises in all forms of succession law.

-He regularly speaks to industry and media about succession issues within the law, legal trends and the impact on Australians and Australian business.
 A third generation Western Australian lawyer, Morgan also takes an active role in the State's cultural community having obtained an honours degree in fine art before his studies in law.
-Morgan is also a Founding Member of the WA Chamber of Culture and the Arts, sits on the Board of the Prostate Cancer Foundation and is the former Chair of the Perth Theatre Trust.
+Morgan is also a Founding Member of the WA Chamber of Culture and the Arts, former Chair of Law Australasia and former Chair of the Perth Theatre Trust.

 Janelle Marr, Deputy Chair

 Janelle has been involved in corporate strategy for over 25 years, spanning foresight, planning, sustainability and business transformation across Asia, Europe and Australia.

 For the last 15 years she has been the Managing Director of award-winning, impact-driven consultancy StepBeyond Strategy.

 She has extensive experience across WA’s business, government and community sectors and over 25 years’ experience in corporate advisory across health; social services; mobility, ports and transport; government; utilities; infrastructure; renewables; environmental management; agribusiness; regional development; education; creative industries across Australia and the Indo Pacific.

 She is a Fellow Australian Institute of Company Director, Fellow Governance Institute of Australia and holds a Master of Business Administration and Bachelor of Arts.